-The NJTPA’s updated Title VI Assurance was submitted for the Federal Transit Administration for approval in December 2018.
+The NJTPA’s Title VI Assurance for FY 2022.
 Click here to download the document.

 Any person or class who believe they have been subjected to discrimination or retaliation under Title VI has the right to file a formal complaint.
 Complaints shall be filed by completing and submitting the NJTPA's designated Title VI Non-Discrimination Complaint Form.
 Complaints can also be submitted without the complaint form, as long as the information required by the form is included in the complaint, including the complainant’s name, mailing address, name of agency or department that discriminated, a description of the discrimination, identification of witnesses.
 Complaints can be e-mailed to [email protected].
 The complaint can also be mailed to the Title VI Coordinator, North Jersey Transportation Planning Authority, One Newark Center, 17th Floor, Newark, NJ 07102 or faxed to the Title VI Coordinator, NJTPA, at (973) 639-1953.
 Please note “Title VI Complaint” in the subject line of the e-mail or letter.